Searching for the best things to do in Bratislava?

 Hungarian kings and queens have been crowned there.
 The Hungarian jewels have been housed there.
 During its history, it has gone from a fortress to a royal residence to a military garrison.

-It is rectangular in shape and has four towers, one on each corner.
-Because it is perched high up on a hill, you may want to consider riding to the top.
+It is rectangular and has four towers, one on each corner.
+It is perched high up on a hill.

 There is no fee to enter the castle, only the museum.